MatejKoplan/flats_spider/README.md

 Instead, we should use an `example.env` and instruct the user to copy it and enter their credentials manually.
 This also allows each user to have their own credentials, which can be revoked if necessary.

-In this case, I committed it, as per "homework" instructions.
+In this case, I only committed it, so the `docker-compose up` command works out of the box.

+I repeat, this is a very bad practice.

 ### 1.2 Separate configurations for development, production, etc.
 We should use different `.env` files for development, production, etc.

-## 2. Scaling
+## 2. Scaling the scraping (processing power considerations)
 When visiting pages on a large scale, scaling needs to be considered.

 ## 3. Ensuring Correct Results